Who can use this feature?

 |---|---|

-| team-add-users | Add users to a team |
+| team-add-users | Adds users to a team; already-members are silently skipped |

-| team-remove-users | Remove users from a team |
+| team-remove-users | Removes users from a team; non-members silently skipped |

 Distributions